 When it comes to auto insurance coverage, two options for paying for your medical care, lost wages, and other losses after an accident include your personal injury protection policy and the at-fault driver’s bodily injury coverage.

 Per the New York Department of Motor Vehicles, the state requires all drivers to take out a personal injury protection (PIP) policy, also known as no-fault insurance, as well as a liability policy that provides bodily injury coverage.
+If you believe you’ve never purchased PIP coverage, don’t worry.
+It is included in every auto insurance policy issued in New York.
 Primarily, the difference between bodily injury and personal injury protection insurance is who it covers.

 If you sustain minor to moderate injuries in a New York car accident, you will turn to your PIP policy to compensate you for your medical care, a portion of your lost wages, and other losses.
 If you suffer more serious injuries or exceed the coverage of your PIP policy, you will be eligible to file a fault-based claim in some cases.

-These fault-based claims generally target the at-fault driver’s liability policy, specifically their bodily injury coverage.
-In the same way, if you are liable in an accident, your bodily liability coverage provides a payout source for those injured in the accident.
+Fault-based claims generally target the at-fault driver’s liability policy.
+Specifically, this policy is their bodily injury coverage.
+In the same way, if you are liable in an accident, your bodily liability coverage provides a payout source for another party injured in the accident.
+Victims eligible to file an at-fault claim are also generally able to file a lawsuit in civil court if necessary.

 For a free legal consultation, call 516-932-0400

-PIP coverage does not require you to prove fault and will pay even if you caused the accident.
-New York requires you to carry at least $50,000 in PIP coverage, meaning it will pay out up to $50,000 per person in an accident.
-Coverage includes:
+PIP coverage does not require you to prove fault (which is why it is called “No-Fault” insurance) and will pay even if you caused the accident.
+New York requires you to carry at least $50,000 in PIP coverage that will pay out up to $50,000 per person in an accident.
+PIP covers:

 - Medical care expenses